blladnar/cdtblog/_posts/2022-07-24-Outrunning-The-Storm.markdown

 <img src="/img/Outrunning The Storm1.jpg" class="img-fluid">

 It’s a porcupine!
-It’s spines didn’t look very threatening until it turned around and showed me it’s butt.
+Its spines didn’t look very threatening until it turned around and showed me it’s butt.
 I guess that’s where the sharp ones are.
 This is the first porcupine I’ve seen while backpacking.
 I used to see them in Michigan occasionally, but I don’t think I’ve seen one since moving.

 This section of trail is one I did last summer on my failed high route attempt.
 The CDT sorta drops out of the mountains a little, but you can see them off in the distance.